elecarno/aster-docs/docs/aster-web/themes/index.md

 Save the file and open the [Aster Web] client.
 You can now import the file and the styles inside will be applied to the app.

 In order to create more complex themes with lots of styles, you can use the [CSS Reference](./css-reference/) which contains a list of all of the default CSS indentifiers and variables used within [Aster Web].
+See [Default Themes](./default-themes/) for more complete examples of themes.

 ---
 [Aster Web]: ../index